rdeioris/AnselCapture/README.md

 SendInput(1, &SpaceBar, sizeof(INPUT));
 ```

-Currently only Unreal Engine 4.20 on Windows is supported.
+Currently Unreal Engine 4.20 and 4.21 on Windows are supported.

 ## How to use it